Teach-in on Capital Punishment and the Church

-In the wake of the scheduled lethal injection execution of Kelly Renee Gissendaner, the only woman on death row in the state of Georgia, a loud cry emerged from the faith community.
+May 1, 2015—In the wake of the scheduled lethal injection execution of Kelly Renee Gissendaner, the only woman on death row in the state of Georgia, a loud cry emerged from the faith community.
 Many of these efforts grew out of the deep love and concern for Kelly from seminary professors and current and former seminary students who have taught in the Certificate of Theological Studies Program at Arrendale State Prison.
-[Learn more about this program on page 6 of the Winter issue of our Vantage magazine.]
 But the Gissendaner case has sparked national attention, and reveals the urgent need for conversation within our faith communities about capital punishment and the American criminal justice system more generally.

 On Good Friday, some Columbia Theological Seminary faculty kicked off a series of teach-ins on these themes by theological schools in the Atlanta area.
 The multi-school event is titled, “Worshipping an Executed God: A Teach-in on Capital Punishment and the Church.”
 The event was held from 10:00 am to noon in the Broyles Leadership Center at Columbia Seminary.